stgoneira/desarrollo-frontend/wip/wip-responsive.md

 By setting width=device-width you are overriding a mobile device's default, like Apple's default width=980px, with the actual width of the device.
 Without it, your responsive design with breakpoints and media queries may not work as intended on mobile browsers.
 If you've got a narrow screen layout that kicks in at 480px viewport width or less, but the device is saying it is 980px wide, that user will not see your narrow screen layout.

 So you should always include the viewport meta tag in the head of your documents.

+The basic properties of the "viewport" META tag include:

+- **width**: Controls the size of the viewport.
+It can be set to a specific number of pixels like width=600 or to the special value device-width, which is 100vw, or 100% of the viewport width.
+Minimum: 1.
+Maximum: 10000.
+Negative values: ignored.
+- **height**: Controls the size of the viewport.
+It can be set to a specific number of pixels like height=400 or to the special value device-height, which is 100vh, or 100% of the viewport height.
+Minimum: 1.
+Maximum: 10000.
+Negative values: ignored.
+- **initial-scale**: Controls the zoom level when the page is first loaded.
+Minimum: 0.1.
+Maximum: 10.
+Default: 1.
+Negative values: ignored.
+- **minimum-scale**: Controls how much zoom out is allowed on the page.
+Minimum: 0.1.
+Maximum: 10.
+Default: 0.1.
+Negative values: ignored.
+- **maximum-scale**: Controls how much zoom in is allowed on the page.
+Any value less than 3 fails accessibility.
+Minimum: 0.1.
+Maximum: 10.
+Default: 10.
+Negative values: ignored.
+- **user-scalable**: Controls whether zoom in and zoom out actions are allowed on the page.
+Valid values: 0, 1, yes, or no. Default: 1, which is the same as yes.
+Setting the value to 0, which is the same as no, is against Web Content Accessibility Guidelines (WCAG).
+- **interactive-widget**: Specifies the effect that interactive UI widgets, such as a virtual keyboard, have on the page's viewports.
+Valid values: resizes-visual, resizes-content, or overlays-content.
+Default: resizes-visual.

+**Warning**: Usage of user-scalable=no can cause accessibility issues to users with visual impairments such as low vision.
+WCAG requires a minimum of 2× scaling; however, the best practice is to enable a 5× zoom.

 ## Media Queries